onera/cwipi/training/C/03_Exercise_2/exercise_2.md

 # Exercise 2 : Coupling with a deformed mesh over time

 Now that you know how to set up a basic coupling, let's go further by doing several coupling iterations.
-At each interation, the coupling interface mesh of `code 1` is deformed.
+At each iteration, the coupling interface mesh of `code 1` is deformed.

 +++